-Figure 2: Navigation vessel before anodization (left) and main vessel with front endcap (right).
+Figure 2: Navigation vessel before anodization (left) and main vessel with front endcap (right)

 Figure 3: Hybrid carbon fiber and sheet metal framework with thrusters attached.
-Note the vectored thruster layout.

-A. Main Vessel

-The main vessel contains a majority of Subjugator 8's electrical components.
-The major components are:

-- COTS Intel Core i7 Haswell 4790T mounted to a mini-ITX motherboard - custom RS-485 networking circuitry - custom power management, monitoring, and regulation circuitry mounted on one tray as shown in Figure 4.
+Note the vectored thruster layout A. Main Vessel The main vessel contains a majority of Subjugator 8's electrical components.
+The major components are: - COTS SuperMicro Intel Xeon D-1540 mini-ITX motherboard - Custom TIA-485 networking circuitry - Custom power management, monitoring, and regulation circuitry For ease of installation and management, all components in the main vessel are mounted on one tray as shown in Figure 4.
 This was an upgrade from Subjugator 7 where two trays that had a number of interconnects proved unwieldly and awkward.
-Another improvement over Subjugator 7 was to move the batteries and forward cameras from individual vessels into the main vessel.
+Another improvement over Subjugator 7 was moving the batteries and forward cameras from individual vessels into the main vessel.
 Since these devices are always used together, merging their housing significantly reduces complexity, failure points, and weight.